Theory for magnetic-field-driven 3D metal-insulator transitions in the quantum limit

-where $\ell_B$ is the magnetic length.
-Quite different from non-magnetic field theories, the integrals in the plain take into account the Landau degeneracy of the magnetic field \cite{Supp}.
-The renormalization-group equations highly depend on the parameter $\gamma\equiv|v_b/v_F|$, the ratio of the phonon speed to the Fermi velocity, which does not flow with $\ell$, and $\ga \approx 1.7\times 10^{-3}$ from the model parameters \cite{Supp}.
+where $\ell_B=\sqrt{\hslash/(eB)}$ is the magnetic length.
+Different from nonmagnetic field theories, the integrals in the plain give the Landau degeneracy of the magnetic field \cite{Supp}.
+The renormalization-group equations highly depend on the parameter $\gamma\equiv|v_b/v_F|$, the ratio of the phonon speed to the Fermi velocity, which does not flow with $\ell$, and $\ga \approx 1.7\times 10^{-3}$ from the model parameters \cite{Supp,Zhuj18,Abrikosov98,Luhz15}.
 Later, our conclusions hold for a range of small $\gamma$.